GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex5_evaluating_assemblies.md

 #Memory Efficiency: 29.85% of 20.00 GB
 ```

 Here we see some of the same information, but we also get some information regarding how well our job used the resources we allocated to it.
-You can see here that my CPU and memory usage was not particularly efficient, in hindsight I could have request a lot less RAM and still had the job run to completion.
+You can see here that my CPU and memory usage was not particularly efficient.
+(Note that for this particular job, 1 hr and 20 GB RAM were requested.)
+In hindsight I could have request a lot less time and RAM and still had the job run to completion.

 CPU efficiency is harder to interpret as it can be impacted by the behaviour of the program.
 For example, mapping tools like `bowtie` and `BBMap` can more or less use all of their threads, all of the time and achieve nearly 100% efficiency.
 More complicated processes, like those performed in `SPAdes` go through periods of multi-thread processing and periods of single-thread processing, drawing the average efficiency down.